Newsletter European Advisory Board On Cat Diseases

 - A reduction in the risk of contamination can be achieved by maintaining strict hygiene and keeping cats in small, well-adapted groups, whose waste trays are often cleaned and where cats have free movement.

-- FCoV-secreting cats can be determined by quantitative real-time RT-PCR screening of faecal secretions, but several samples must be taken (4 times over 3 weeks).
+- Cats shedding FCoV can be identified by real-time quantitative RT-PCR screening of faecal secretions, but multiple sampling (4 x over 3 weeks) is necessary.

-- FIP is not a component of basic vaccines.
+- FIP is not part of the basic vaccines.

 - There is only one (intranasal) FIP vaccine available in the US and some European countries.